bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-126">126.
 Find the Factors of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The factors function calculates and returns an array of all the factors of a given number.
-Factors are the positive integers that evenly divide the input number.
+<p>The factors function calculates and returns an array of all the factors of a
+given number.
+Factors are the positive integers that evenly divide the input number.</p>
 <pre>
 const factors = (num) => {
 const result = &lbrack;&rbrack;;